What is raku pottery? Get to know this unique Japanese pottery technique

 Raku pottery is a method of firing pottery which was invented in Japan.
 Unlike other traditional firing techniques, the raku firing process doesn’t take place entirely within the kiln.

 It’s worth noting that Western raku firing techniques differ from the traditional practice of raku pottery making in Japan.
-Authentic Japanese raku pots are shaped by hand, not thrown on a wheel.
+Authentic Japanese raku pots are shaped by hand, not thrown on a pottery wheel.
 They are also removed from the kiln while hot and allowed to cool in the air.

 The modern raku technique produces vivid colours and dark stains where the pottery comes into contact with the combustible materials.